Gbagbo plans to return home to Ivory Coast on June 17

 Gbagbo’s return could be complicated by an outstanding 20-year sentence given to him in absentia in November 2019 by an Ivorian court for misappropriating funds from the regional central bank.

-In April President Alassane Ouattara said Gbango was free to return from the Hague but did not say whether Gbagbo had been pardoned. read more
+In April, President Alassane Ouattara said Gbagbo was free to return from the Hague but did not say whether Gbagbo had been pardoned.

 Gbagbo, who turned 76 on Monday, served as president from 2000 until his arrest in 2011, after his refusal to concede electoral defeat to Ouattara.
 Post-election violence spiralled into a civil war that claimed the lives of 3,000 people.